the-k-gravitation/study_notes/next.js/Routing.md

 ## Template
 #template
 when a user navigates between routes that share a template, a new instance of the component is mounted, DOM elements are recreated, state is **not** preserved, and effects are re-synchronized.

+以下情况更适合使用 `template`:
+- Features that rely on `useEffect` (e.g logging page views) and `useState` (e.g a per-page feedback form).
+- To change the default framework behavior.
+For example, Suspense Boundaries inside layouts only show the fallback the first time the Layout is loaded and not when switching pages.
+For templates, the fallback is shown on each navigation.

+In terms of nesting, `template.js` is rendered between a layout and its children.